josh0x/Tweet-bot/README.md

 Node.js v14.x or higher
 NPM v6.x or higher
-A valid Twitter Developer account and a created application with access to the API keys.
+A valid Twitter Developer account and a created application with access to the API keys

 ## Installation & Setup